 Calibration Reference Files

 Each instrument has reference files with a specific format.
-The ICD-47 document provides with the description of all the HST reference files.
+The information document provides with the description of all the HST reference files.
 In the case of JWST, the JWST Calibration Pipeline documentation offers this information.
 Users can retrieve the reference files via the online CRDS pages (HST, JWST)] or the CRDS command line program, bestrefs.
 CRDS is installed implicitly with the conda installation of HST or JWST calibration software.
 For HST the CRDS bestref command updates the dataset headers with the best references for a given context (pmap file), the default is the current context.
 In the case of JWST, the calibration step that uses a reference file calls the bestref function to find the best match.

 Retrieving Reference Files via the HST Archive Interface